The Role of Feature Interactions in Graph-based Tabular Deep Learning: GTDL methods and their feature interactions

-The feature \gnn literature \citep{ liFiGNNModelingFeature2020, yanT2GFormerOrganizingTabular2023, zhengDeepTabularData2023, villaizan-valleladoGraphNeuralNetwork2024, yeCrossFeatureInteractiveTabular2024, zhouTable2GraphTransformingTabular2022, } suggests that the learned adjacency matrix can be used to interpret and explain the feature interactions.
-However, there are two reasons to be careful with this interpretation.
-First, the evaluation of the graph structure is often only heuristic.
+The feature \gnn literature \citep{ liFiGNNModelingFeature2020, yanT2GFormerOrganizingTabular2023, zhengDeepTabularData2023, villaizan-valleladoGraphNeuralNetwork2024, yeCrossFeatureInteractiveTabular2024, zhouTable2GraphTransformingTabular2022} suggests that the learned adjacency matrix can be used to interpret and explain the feature interactions.
+However, there are two reasons to be careful with this interpretation. \begin{enumerate}[noitemsep, topsep=0pt] \item The evaluation of the graph structure is only heuristic to the best of our knowledge.
 The aforementioned explicit \gtdl methods (\fignn, \ince, \tg, MPCFIN, and DRSA-Net) report the learned adjacency matrix for one or a few real-world datasets.
 They argue that the learned feature interactions are meaningful by post-hoc explaining the feature interactions.
 They justify the connections by referencing the semantic meaning of the feature names, suggesting that connected features are intuitively related.
 The issue with this approach is that, in the absence of a ground-truth graph structure, it becomes impossible to quantitatively evaluate the learned adjacency matrix.

-Second, these methods do not explicitly instruct the model to learn the true underlying graph structure.
-The loss function used during training is calculated solely based on the difference between the predicted and true values of the target feature.
-This means the model is only incentivized to improve predictive performance, not to accurately model the underlying feature interactions.
+\item The GTDL methods do not explicitly instruct the model to learn the true underlying graph structure.
+The loss is computed exclusively on the error between predicted and true target values.
+This means the model is only incentivized to improve predictive accuracy, not to accurately model the underlying feature interactions.
 As a result, the learned graph structure may not reliably reflect the true relationships between features.
-This limits its usefulness for interpretability and explainability, as well as the predictive performance of the target feature.
+This limits its usefulness for interpretability and potentially constrains predictive performance. \end{enumerate}

 Table2Graph \citep{zhouTable2GraphTransformingTabular2022} addresses the first problem, that real-world datasets do not have a ground truth graph structure, by using a synthetic dataset.
 However, the learned graph structure is still evaluated heuristically against the ground-truth interactions, by visually comparing the learned weighted adjacency matrix with the ground-truth interactions.
 The second problem, that the model is only prediction-centric, is addressed by introducing a reinforcement learning term to the loss function to explore the adjacency matrix.
 This encourages the model to also focus on learning the graph structure, rather than just the predictive performance.